Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Introduction

 \section{Introduction}

-The digitization of visual artworks through platforms such as WikiArt \cite{wikiart-web} and the Munch Museum's digital archive \cite{munch-web} not only renders them accessible to a global audience but also facilitates a deeper study of these artworks through modern AI methods. \textit{Style of an artwork or an artist} is an essential aspect of art as it has a bearing on the artist's identity, expression (emotional resonance, communication), cultural grounding, and aesthetics.
+\textit{Style} of an artwork or an artist is an essential aspect of art as it has a bearing on the artist's identity, expression (emotional resonance, communication), cultural grounding, and aesthetics.
+The digitization of visual artworks through platforms such as WikiArt \cite{wikiart-web} and the Munch Museum's digital archive \cite{munch-web} renders them accessible to a global audience.
+It also facilitates a deeper study of various aspects (including the style) of these artworks through modern AI methods.

+We argue that clustering artworks according to style, particularly through computer-assisted methods, is of significant importance and also presents some exciting opportunities.
+Both humans and machines can benefit from style knowledge through clustering.

+\textbf {1.
+Collection determines the style:} The essence of style is defined through a collection.
+The style of an artist (or of an era) is rarely identified through a singular piece of artwork but is usually understood through a collection of an artist's (or an era's) works.
+Such clusterings are typically done by expert art curators, connoisseurs, and historians.
+Employing computer-assisted methods to create such clusterings can offer many benefits.
+They allow us to operate over larger collections and discover new relationships within them while deploying unsupervised or semi-supervised methods.

-The artworks produced by various artists have been historically categorized into (or labeled as) various visual art movements and styles such as Renaissance, Classicism, Cubism, Expressionism, Abstract, Baroque, Modern, Futurism, etc. based on the medium and philosophy of expression.
+\textbf{2.
+Discovering new styles}: Historically, the artworks produced by various artists have been categorized into (or labeled as) various visual art movements and styles such as Renaissance, Classicism, Cubism, Expressionism, Abstract, Baroque, Modern, Futurism, etc., based on the medium and philosophy of expression.
 However, after a careful study, one can observe a higher diversity of styles, sub-styles, or categories that can be more fine-granular than those covered by these art movements.
-Moreover, individual artists do not draw in a singular style and their art evolves depending upon their exposure, circumstances, and changing tastes.
-For example, in Figure \ref{fig: main_example}, we observe examples of different artistic styles of Edvard Munch in his collection of sketches and watercolor paintings \cite{munch-web}.
+Moreover, individual artists do not draw in a singular style; their art evolves depending upon their exposure, circumstances, and changing tastes.
+For example, in Figure \ref{fig:style-palette}, we observe examples of different artistic styles of Edvard Munch in his collection of sketches and watercolor paintings \cite{munch-web}.

-Previously, several attempts have been made to analyze and understand artistic styles through methods such as style-based classification of artworks.
-A majority of the current artwork classification methods \cite{imran2023artistic,nunez2022classification,agarwal2015genre} classify artworks based on art movements as described above.
-Some methods such as \cite{aladin} have attempted to create more fine-granular artistic datasets through crowd-sourcing methods.
-However, due to the lack of publically available labeled fine-granular style-specific data, and the subjective nature of style, the artistic style-based clustering of artworks is a largely unexplored task.